wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 > If you had an infinite amount of time, is there another way (algorithm/approach) we should consider to implement this?

-For CPU, the parametric maxflow algorithm works pretty well, but it is not parallelizable to GPU.
+For CPU, the parametric maxflow algorithm works well, but it is not parallelizable to GPU.
 The push-relabel algorithm we have on Gunrock's maxflow should be the best implementation among the parallelizable algorithms on GPU.

 ### Gunrock implications